asaintsever/tinyworld/README.md

 ## Requirements

-- Java 11+ for portable app without JRE
 - Linux or WSL2 for AppImage
-- Docker or Podman for container image
+- Docker or Podman for OCI image

 ## Configuration